firstcontributions/first-contributions/README.md

 where `this-is-you` is your GitHub username.
 Here you're copying the contents of the first-contributions repository on GitHub to your computer.

 ## Create a branch

+> #### Why create a branch?
+>  When you want to add a new feature or fix a bug—no matter how big or how small—you spawn a new branch to encapsulate your changes.
+This makes it harder for unstable code to >get merged into the main code base, and it gives you the chance to clean up your future's history before merging it into the main branch.

 Change to the repository directory on your computer (if you are not already there):